Importance of Diesel Exhaust Removal Systems in a Fire Station

 A diesel gas capture system is made of the following:

-• Hose: Exhaust Hose This helps take away toxic fumes and other hazardous particulates from the workplace.
+- Hose: This helps take away toxic fumes and other hazardous particulates from the workplace.
 These hoses are available in various materials, lengths, and diameters to meet your application requirements.
 Rubber and wire reinforced fabrics are a few popular materials used for garage exhaust hoses.

-• Tailpipe Adapter: tailpipe adapters This connects the hose and the tailpipe.
+- Tailpipe Adapter: This connects the hose and the tailpipe.
 There are various types of tailpipe adapters such as stack adapters, universal adapters, and so on.
 When choosing them you need to check if they are to be used undercarriage, at the rear of the vehicle, underneath the chassis, or on a vertical stack.
 They are available in different tailpipe diameters and shapes.

-• Exhaust Fans: Exhaust Fans Most toxic gases produce high temperatures, which may affect hoses and other source capture accessories.
+- Exhaust Fans: Most toxic gases produce high temperatures, which may affect hoses and other source capture accessories.
 The exhaust fan helps ensure sufficient airflow through them to reduce the impact of high temperatures.

 So, when designing diesel exhaust systems, ensure you use quality parts and components.
 This is possible only when you source them from trusted manufacturers or suppliers.
 Exhaust-Away is one of the leading manufacturers of diesel gas capture systems such as hoses, tailpipe adapters, and so on.
 The company also provides overhead kits for diesel exhaust systems.
 These kits feature wire reinforced and rubber hoses to withstand high-temperature emissions, a stack adapter, aluminum elbow, as well as overhead duct connectors.